bug-priyansh/linux-setup-script/README.md

-#### This Repo is helps you to Setup TERMUX with necessary Packages
+#### This Repo is helps you to Setup LINUX and TERMUX with necessary Packages
 working on the Readme file